Key takeaways

 |---|---|---|---|---|---|

-Microsoft Amplifier is the most experimental — a research demonstrator where agents write their own DISCOVERIES.md files, building institutional knowledge over time.
-Microsoft explicitly labels it not production-ready .
+Microsoft Amplifier remains the most experimental — agents write their own DISCOVERIES.md files, building institutional knowledge over time.
+Microsoft explicitly labels it not production-ready , and adoption is flat (~3.1K stars vs. ~3K in February) despite active development.

 The Glue: Standards